JoonatanParssinen/3-Day/README.md

     in .time-slot it makes the display to a flexbox, centers the content and sets the background color and border.

 script.js Explanation

-    first it waits for the page to load then it selects all the time slots and the modal, the script adds an lisener that waits for a click on the time slots when a time slot is clicked it opens the modal then when the user clicks outside the modal it closes it
+    first it waits for the page to load then it selects all the time slots and the modal, the script adds an lisener that waits for a click on the time slots when a time slot is clicked it opens the modal then when the user clicks outside the modal